User Experience (UX) Design BSc (Hons)

 • CCC

-• GCSE grade C/4 in Maths and English.
+• GCSE grade C/4 in Maths.

 Irish Leaving Certificate

-• H2, H2, H3, H3 at Higher Level
+• H2, H2, H3, H3 at Higher Level.

-• Grade O4 in Ordinary Level Maths and English.
+• Grade O4 in Ordinary Level Maths.

 Scottish HNC